Lifetime Achievement Award Design: Competition 2022 details can be found here

 • Noteworthy achievements through creative work, teaching, research, scholarship, exhibition and curatorial work, and/or other meaningful activities in support of contemporary practice

 This award is SNAG’s highest honor and is presented to individuals who have made significant contributions to the field of metalsmithing.
 Selection of the award recipient is made by a committee of 3 members, and the makeup of the committee changes each year.

 Nominations for the Lifetime Achievement Award

 We are now taking nominations year-round.
-Nominations submitted by December 1st will be considered in the following year.
+Nominations submitted by December 1st will be considered for the following year.
 Once nominated, an individual’s name remains under consideration for 5 years, after which time, if not selected, he or she must be re-nominated to stay eligible for consideration.